andrade-stats/normalizing-flows/README.md

 # Stable Training of Normalizing Flows for High-dimensional Variational Inference

-Implementation of all normalizing flow experiments described in [Stable Training of Normalizing Flows for High-dimensional Variational Inference](https://arxiv.org/pdf/2402.16408.pdf), 2024 (under review).
+Implementation of all normalizing flow experiments described in [Stabilizing Training of Affine Coupling Layers for High-dimensional Variational Inference](https://doi.org/10.1088/2632-2153/ad9a39), Machine Learning: Science and Technology, 2024.

 ## Requirements

-- Python >= 3.11.2
+- Python >= 3.9
 - PyTorch >= 2.0.1
 - normflows >= 1.7.2